By Gabrielle Kratsas

 UMN really does take the extra step to make LGBT students feel welcome and comfortable.
-To improve the campus climate, the Gay, Lesbian, Bisexual, Transgender, Ally Programs Office offers academic trainings, through which they’ve trained thousands of students on GLBTA identities.
+To improve the campus climate, the Office for Equity and Diversity offers academic trainings, through which they’ve trained thousands of students on GLBTA identities.
 The Office has partnerships with other departments like American Stuides, Biology, Psychology, Social Work and Gender, Women, & Sexuality Studies.
 The office has also trained the UMN police officers and security personnel.

 Just within the Twin Cities campus, the Office sponsors over 40 GLBTA groups and initiatives, like Pride @ Works, Gender Justice Collective and Tongues Untied.